-On this day, in 1892, he did the impossible.
-Dadabhai Naoroji, won a hard fought election, by a whisker, to become the first non-white to be elected to the British Parliament.
+On 6th July 1892, he did the impossible.
+Dadabhai Naoroji, won a hard-fought election, by a whisker, to become the first non-white to be elected to the British Parliament.
 For a poor Parsi boy to make that journey, from Mumbai to London during the late 19th century would have been difficult enough, but for a trader in a London office to hold up the flag for the Rights of Indians, battle biases and get elected to the British Parliament, from a London constituency, at a time when Empire was at its greatest was nothing short of audacious.
 This was of course just the start, for the man who became famous as a mentor to the old guard of the freedom struggle, earning Naoroji the title of the ‘Grand Old Man of India’.

 Dadabhai Naoroji became the first non-white to be elected to the British Parliament

 Naoroji was born into a poor Parsi priestly family in Bombay (Mumbai) on 4th September 1825.
 His father died when he was just four and his mother brought him up in genteel poverty.
 He joined Elphinstone Institute School (Now Elphinstone College) and excelled in studies.
 He first left for England in 1855, to manage the London branch of Cama & Co, the first Indian company to have an office in London.
 He did well and in time he started his own cotton trade company under the name of Dadabhai Naoroji & Co.
 Interestingly while managing his various businesses, he was also a Gujarati professor at the University College, London between 1856 and 1865.